gamestartdev/mponline/README.md

 # mponline

-Today's Minecraft server URL
+Connect to the Minecraft server address

-    ec2-54-164-208-168.compute-1.amazonaws.com
+    ec2-52-7-28-40.compute-1.amazonaws.com

-Write your Python spells with the <a href="http://ec2-54-164-208-168.compute-1.amazonaws.com" target="_blank">online code editor</a>.
+Write your Python spells with the <a href="http://ec2-52-7-28-40.compute-1.amazonaws.com" target="_blank">online code editor</a>.
 See the example code below!

     from mcapi import *